 - Facilitator: Bradykinin (stimulus of tPA release from endothelial cells) – this is produced from high molecular weight kininogen by the enzymatic complex of activated factor XIIa and kallikrein.

-- Physiologic inhibitors: Thrombin-activatable fibrinolytic inhibitor, plasminogen-activator inhibitors-1 and -2, antiplasmin, polyphosphates, extracellular DNA (Gould et al 2014).
+- Physiologic inhibitors: Thrombin-activatable fibrinolysis inhibitor (TAFI), plasminogen-activator inhibitors (PAI)-1 and -2, antiplasmin, polyphosphates, extracellular DNA (Gould et al 2014).